 You can use the CYC payment card to pay for eligible expenses.
 Alternatively, you may pay for eligible expenses out of pocket and submit qualified expenses for reimbursement using the HCSA/LPSA Claim Form.
-You can submit a claim online on the CYC website, available through My Total Compensation and Benefits at www.totalcomponline.com or through the CYC mobile app, or you can submit a paper claim to CYC using the CYC Manual Claim Form.
-The claim-filing instructions are on the CYC website and the Manual Claim Form.
+You can submit a claim: (i) online on the CYC website, available through My Total Compensation and Benefits at www.totalcomponline.com; (ii) through the CYC mobile app, or: (iii) you can submit a paper claim to CYC using the CYC Manual Claim Form.
+The claim-filing instructions are on the CYC website, as well as on the Manual Claim Form (available on the CYC website).

 At any time, up until June 30 of the following plan year, you may be reimbursed for eligible expenses up to the total amount you elected to contribute for the plan year.
 In order for a claim to be deemed an eligible expense to be reimbursed, you must provide any pertinent documentation to establish that a claim is eligible for reimbursement, which may include documentation that a service provided in connection with a claim was medically necessary.
-Note: If your claims deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an additional 4 months to submit claims for reimbursement from the end of the Outbreak Period.

 If you increase your contributions during the year because of a qualified change in status, you may be reimbursed from the increased amount only for expenses incurred after the date of the qualified change in status.